usdevs/usc-website-hackathon-frontend/README.md

 #### Third method

-Should Dockerise this, view `docker` branch, it's incomplete.
+Should Dockerise this, view the `Archive` folder in `To set up Telegram Auth`.

 ## Launch the frontend